suixinsuo/olympus-protocol/docs/Using Components.md

   + Sell ETH on withdrawing (This test will buyTokens before withdraw and will revert )
  ```

- We can see that the initialization takes part after the first token is sold, and the delay is applied after next time the locker component is checked.
-In this situation, we encounter next problems
+ We can see that the initialization takes place after the first token is sold, and the delay is applied after the next time that the locker component is checked.
+In this situation, we encounter new problems.

  a) We need to add a test to check whether or not the delay is working and the function is reverting.
- b) If we are gonna test any other operation we will not be able to test, because test cases would need to wait around 7 days to complete the check.
+ b) If we are going to test any other operation, we will not be able to do so because test cases would need to wait around 7 days to complete the check.

 3. Introduction to stubs

 One easy solution is to make the delay time configurable, so we can just change the configuration to a few seconds for the test cases.
-But for the trust of the investors, we want this number to be fixed and not modifiable, or the fund manager could modify it to his own
+However, to gain the trust of the investors, we want this number to be fixed and not modifiable, otherwise the fund manager could modify it to his own advantage.
-advantage.

 The first option is to initialize a value in the initialize function (which could be a reasonable solution).
-However, we need to be sure that the value is the same for all the instances of this fund.
+However, we need to be sure that the value is the same for all instances of this fund.

-No worries, we still have a solution, we can mockup the derivative.
+No worries, we have another solution.
+We can mockup the derivative.
 Create a new mockup file in `myOwnContracts/MyContractStub.sol`.
 In this file we will inherit from our derivative, but override the declaration of the interval to zero seconds.
 Furthermore, we need to override the constructor.

 After you change the derivative's name to your own chosen name, the code should look similar to this: